Albern-04/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+Create a script that decodes acrostics that use the first letter of each line.

+The ‘decoded’ message has to end with a new line

+You are not allowed to use grep, egrep, fgrep or rgrep